2024-2025 Academic Catalog

 REL 633.
 Seminar: United States Catholic Experience in Historical Perspective.
 3 Hours

-Examinations of specific people, movements, thought, practices, and institutions in US Catholic history.
-Seminars consider social, cultural, economic, political as well as religious and theological influences that comprise the multiplicity of the U.S. Catholic experience.
+Examinations of specific people, movements, thought, practices, and institutions in U.S. Catholic history.
+Seminars consider social, cultural, economic, political, as well as religious and theological influences that comprise the multiplicity of the U.S. Catholic experience.
 Elective for doctoral students; open with permission to advanced master’s students.

 REL 643.
 Seminar: United States Catholic Experience in Cultural Perspective.
 3 Hours